An alternative to glasses after 40: multifocal contacts

 One key point about multifocal contacts that you’ll see here is that we sometimes use a different design of lens on each eye.
 What that means for your vision is that you will always see the best at both distance and near when both eyes are open and working together.
 When we see multifocal contact lens wearers covering up one eye at a time to check their vision it stresses us out!
 We know that your vision won’t be ideal just with one eye; the beauty of these contacts is that both eyes are getting slightly different information at all distances, so they must be always working together to give you the best vision possible.
 We won’t get into the specifics too much but if it sounds a little confusing: don’t worry.
 Your brain impressively works with all of this beautifully.

 Here’s another great bonus of multifocals: you can simply wear non-prescription sunnies on top!
 Many of our patients love the freedom that multifocals provide for summer and winter sports- you can just pop you skiing or biking goggles right on top.

 Just like the average soft contact lens, multifocals come in daily, bi-weekly, and monthly disposal schedules.
-When we meet with you to discuss what your goals of wearing contacts are, how often you’ll be wearing them, and other lifestyle factors, we will be able to guide you into the right lens for your needs.
+The optometrist will as you about your goals to wearing contact lenses.
+This includes how often you’ll be wearing them and what tasks you want to wear them for.
+The optometrist will then be able to guide you into the right lens for your needs.
 There are so many contact lenses out there and our optometrists are always keeping up to date on lens materials, designs, and patient reviews so that they can offer you the best solution.

 Most of the information you’ve read pertains to soft contact lens multifocals.
-However, if you are presently wearing hard contact lenses and were interested in near vision options, hard lenses also come in a multifocal version.
-These specialty lenses are very custom made, so be sure to mention this to your optometrist at your next appointment if you’re interested!
+However, many people wear hard contact lenses.
+If this is you then don’t worry, hard lenses also come in a multifocal version!
+Be sure to mention this to your optometrist at your next appointment if you are interested!